-- (1) The Legislative Branch Personnel Rules, as amended and in effect as of the last day of the Eightieth Legislative Assembly, are incorporated into the Senate Rules by this reference as rules of proceeding of the Senate.
-The Respectful Workplace Policy, as adopted by the Joint Committee on Conduct on December 22, 2020, is incorporated into the Senate Rules by this reference as rules of proceeding of the Senate. - (2) The Legislative Branch Contracting Rules, as adopted by the Legislative Administration Committee on January 15, 2016, are incorporated into the Senate Rules by this reference as rules of proceeding of the Senate. - (3) The Legislative Branch Personnel Rules, the Respectful Workplace Policy, and the Legislative Branch Contracting Rules apply to the nonpartisan offices of the legislative branch when both the Senate and the House of Representatives adopt the personnel rules, Respectful Workplace Policy, and contracting rules as rules of proceeding
+- (1) The Legislative Branch Personnel Rules, as amended and in effect on November 22, 2021, and January 26, 2022, are incorporated into the Senate Rules by this reference as rules of proceeding of the Senate.
+The Respectful Workplace Policy, as adopted by the Joint Committee on Conduct on December 22, 2020, is incorporated into the Senate Rules by this reference as rules of proceeding of the Senate. - (2) The Legislative Branch Contracting Rules, as amended and in effect on March 29, 2017, are incorporated into the Senate Rules by this reference as rules of proceeding of the Senate. - (3) Building Policy XV Capitol Security, as adopted by the Legislative Administration Committee on January 26, 2022, is incorporated into the Senate Rules by this reference as rules of proceeding of the Senate. - (4) The Legislative Branch Personnel Rules, the Respectful Workplace Policy, the Building Policy XV, and the Legislative Branch Contracting Rules apply to the nonpartisan offices of the legislative branch when both the Senate and the House of Representatives adopt the personnel rules, Respectful Workplace Policy, Building Policy XV, and contracting rules as rules of proceeding.